fiskaltrust/release-notes/portal/portal-sprint-99.md

 **Usability improvements for various features**

-In this sprint, we have introduced several usability improvements.
+In this sprint, we have introduced several usability improvements, especially when working with the AO148 generator, or the entitlements history page.

 ## Features